cincuranet/blog/_posts/2016-09-13-233571-ado-net-provider-5-1-1-0-for-firebird-is-ready.md

 redirect_from: /id/233571/
 layout: post
 ---
 New 5.1.1.0 version of [ADO.NET provider for Firebird][1] is ready for download.
 It's a regular bugfix release.
 Also I want to release beta later this month with Firebird 3's compression support.
-So keep eye on [FirebirdSql.Data.FirebirdClient][2] NuGet.
+So keep an eye on [FirebirdSql.Data.FirebirdClient][2] NuGet.

 <!-- excerpt -->